Farzy/multilog-axfr/README.md

     echo 192.168.42.42 > example.com
     echo 192.168.69.69 > other.sample.com
     echo 10.10.34.84  >> other.sample.com
+    echo 1.2.3.4 > any

+The last list says that DNS server 1.2.3.4 can notify us for any domain.

 Testing the code
 ----------------

-This tool uses [RSpec](http://rspec.info/) for testing purposes.
-Install the **rspec** Ruby gem first, you can then run the following command to test multilog-axfr:
+This tool uses [RSpec](http://rspec.info/) and Mocha for testing purposes.
+Install the **rake**, **rspec** & **mocha** Ruby gems first, you can then run the following command to test multilog-axfr:

     cd /usr/src/multilog-axfr
-    rake test
+    rake spec

 License